visitor uses camera intercom system

 Now that you know what a camera intercom system is and how it works, you’re probably wondering if it’s the best option for your building.
 An intercom with a camera stands out as the best entry solution on the market today, but why?

-The benefits of a camera intercom system include:
+The benefits of a front door intercom system with a camera include:

 • Integrations with other technology: Did you know that modern camera intercom systems can integrate with other smart technologies, such as lighting and temperature controls?
 Create a forward-thinking community at your building by investing in a smart video intercom.